PioneerAPCS-21-22/Assignment12/README.md

 ## Specifications

 You must create a class called `Line` that has private instance variables, constructors, and methods.
-The equations for any lines should be created (as a `String`s) by a method in the `Line` class, but printed in `Main`.
+The equations for any lines should be created (as a `String`) by a method in the `Line` class, but printed in `Main`.

 When writing the perpendicular line method, it should create a `Line` object inside the method with the slope and y-intercept of the perpendicular line and then return the equation.